 The Sprott Diversified Yield Fund was launched on August 5, 2010.
-The investment objective of the Sprott Diversified Yield Fund (the "Fund") is to maximize the total return of the Fund and to provide income by investing primarily in debt and debt-like securities of corporate and government issuers from around the world.
-To achieve the Fund's investment objective, the Fund will take a flexible approach in investing in debt instruments and the allocation will depend on the portfolio advisor's view of economic and market conditions.
-In addition, the portfolio manager will select the Fund's investments in an effort to take advantage of the credit cycle and the difference in currencies, interest rates and credits between countries based on a global macroeconomic and political analysis.
+The investment objective of the Fund is to maximize the total return of the Fund and to provide income by investing primarily in debt and debt-like securities of corporate and government issuers from around the world.
+To achieve the Fund's investment objective, the Fund takes a flexible approach in investing in debt instruments and the allocation will depend on the portfolio advisor's view of economic and market conditions.
+In addition, SAM selects the Fund's investments in an effort to take advantage of the credit cycle and the difference in currencies, interest rates and credits between countries based on a global macroeconomic and political analysis.
 As part of its investment strategy, the Fund may engage in short selling up to 20% of the Fund's total net assets as a result of special relief it obtained from Canadian securities regulators.
-Sprott Diversified Yield Fund will pay us annually a performance fee equal to a percentage of the average daily net asset value of the applicable series of the Fund.
+The Fund has an annual Performance Fee equal to a percentage of the average daily net asset value of the applicable series of the Fund.
 Such percentage will be equal to 10% of the difference by which the return in the net asset value per unit of the applicable series of the Fund from January 1 to December 31 exceeds the percentage return of the blended benchmark index.
-The blended benchmark index return consists of the following: 75% of the daily return of the BofA Merrill Lynch US High Yield Index, hedged to Canadian dollars (or any successor index to such index), and 25% of the daily return of the DEX Universe Bond Index (or any successor index to such index).

-If the performance of a series of Sprott Diversified Yield Fund in any year is less than the performance of the blended benchmark index (the "Deficiency"), then no incentive fee will be payable in any subsequent year until the performance of the applicable series of the Fund, on a cumulative basis calculated from the first of such subsequent years has exceeded the amount of the Deficiency.
-See "Our Revenues".
+The blended benchmark index return consists of the following: 75% of the daily return of the BofA Merrill Lynch U.S. High Yield Index, hedged to Canadian dollars (or any successor index to such index), and 25% of the daily return of the DEX Universe Bond Index (or any successor index to such index).
+If the performance of a series of the Fund in any year is less than the performance of the blended benchmark index, then no Performance Fee will be payable in any subsequent year until the performance of the applicable series of the Fund, on a cumulative basis calculated from the first of such subsequent years has exceeded the amount of the deficiency.